Use datapills in pages

 Workflow apps enables you to use workflow-related data in your pages to create custom and dynamic forms that change in response to user input.
-This data is stored in the Page data modal (similar to the datatree in the recipe editor).
-You can use this modal to map datapills related to the request, application, or page components.
+This data is stored in the Page data modal, which is similar to the datatree in the recipe editor.
+You can use this modal to map datapills related to the application, page components, project properties, variables, and more.
+Workflow apps supports rendering datapill content in markdown.

 Datapills enable you to create custom and personalized pages tailored to your users.
 You can also use datapills to configure IF conditions to control the behavior of page components, create dynamic URLs, and more.